 Figure Out Your Most Important Goal In Life

 Question three helps you identify your most important goal in life.
 In the end, what endures is your life’s message.

 It’s OK if you don’t have a very clear idea on that yet.
-Here’s some ideas on how to start figuring that out.
+Here are some ideas on how to start figuring that out.